Andreas Eriksson Hjort

 Andreas have during the last years established himself as a highly sought-after conductor.

-During the season of 2021 Andreas will be making his debut at the Royal Opera in Stockholm and will return to Malmö Opera for further engagements during season 2022.
+During the season of 2021 Andreas will be making his debut at the Royal Opera in Stockholm conducting Swan Lake by P. I. Tchaikovsky.

 Andreas is devoted to opera and stage music and is the founder and conductor of his own opera festival; Varberg Summer Opera Festival, featuring some of Sweden’s most prominent young opera singers such as Sofie Asplund, Erik Rosenius, Sabina Bisholt, and Sanna Gibbs.
-The production received high praise for its pioneering work and electrifying interpretation of Die Entführung aus dem Serail in 2018.
+The latest production in 2022 of Don Giovanni received high praise from both critics and audience.

 Andreas has appeared and worked with orchestras such as the Swedish Radio Symphony Orchestra,